-If you’re planning a trip to Florence you must have a game plan for which gelato spots to choose.
-There is practically a gelato shop on every corner in Firenze.
-Don’t waste your time or money on the overpriced shops that have mediocre quality.
-Continue reading to discover where to find the best gelato in Florence!
-My advice is to enjoy this treat at least twice a day as there are few places in the world that offer gelato that is as creamy and flavorful as this.
+If there's a city to forget counting calories or how many gelato stops you make in a day, this is it.
+My advice is to enjoy this treat at least twice a day as there are few places in the world that offer gelato as creamy and flavorful as this.

-BEST GELATO IN FLORENCE - TOP 5 FLORENCE GELATO SPOTS
+TOP 5 FLORENCE GELATO SPOTS

 1. La Strega Nocciola

-The best gelato in Florence for overall creaminess, texture, and flavor.
+The best gelato in Florence for overall creaminess, texture, and flavor

-This small Florence gelato shop doesn’t offer 30 plus flavors piled high like many other places, but the 14 flavors that are offered are the best you will ever taste.
+This small Florence gelato shop doesn’t offer 30 plus flavors piled high like many other places, but the 14 flavors offered are the best you will ever taste.
 The quality is beyond exceptional.

 I’m glad I visited this Florence gelato shop early in my stay because I ended up going multiple times.
 The owner of the shop is a delight and there is a high probability he will be the one scooping up your heavenly treat…which makes me love this Florence gelato shop even more.

 2. Gelateria La Carraia

 La Carraia is located across the bridge from where my apartment was when I studied abroad.
 Back then it wasn’t the tourist attraction that it is now.
 There was rarely a line and the one scoop cone was a single euro…hence why I visited often because it was one of the few treats I could afford.

 In the last few years word has gotten out about La Carraia.
 There is rarely a time when the line isn’t out the door.
 Don’t worry it moves fast.
-I visit this Florence gelato shop every time I am in the city.
+I visit this Florence gelato shop every time I'm in the city.

 3. Sbrino - gelatificio contadino

-The best gelato in Florence for dark chocolate lovers.
+The best gelato in Florence for dark chocolate lovers

 4. Gelateria dei Neri